-Sub-section 314AB(1) of the Electoral Act requires the party agent of the registered political party to lodge an annual disclosure return with the AEC within 16 weeks after the end of the financial year.
-As lodgement occurred after the due date of 20 October 2016, it did not comply with the requirement under s 314AB(1) to lodge a return for a registered political party within 16 weeks after the end of the financial year.
+Subsection 314AB(1) of the Electoral Act requires the party agent of the registered political party to lodge an annual disclosure return with the AEC within 16 weeks after the end of the financial year.
+Lodgement occurred on 22 October 2018 which is after the due date of 20 October 2018.
+However, as the due date of 20 October 2018 was a Saturday and lodgement occurred the following business day it complied with the requirement under s 314AB(1) to lodge a return for a registered political party within 16 weeks after the end of the financial year.